AtsushiNakajima14/SEMBLANCE/README.md

-# SEMBLANCE AI by Cyril Matt O. Encenso
+# SEMBLANCE by Cyril Matt O. Encenso

 ● Developed by Cyril Matt O. Encenso, and APIs by Joshua Sy.